CMaxK/recap-data-challenge/README.md

 ## Methodology
 1. Fetch all invoices and save to file
 2. EDA and Transformation to handle **net revenue** and **churned amount**.
 The heavy lifting is done in the helpers.py script.
 I first preporcess the invoices by aggregating monthly invoices for each unique contract ID.
 I then create a new column to calculate the previous months net_revenue and shift it to next month to allow for a direct comparison between the current month and previous month.
-If no previous month exists, the chrun is equal to 0.
+If no previous month exists, the churn is equal to 0.
 I then drop the temporary column to make the table in line with what was shown in the instructions.
 3. Refactor notebook code into .py scripts
 4. Add tests + CI